top of page

 Weeks 5–8: Rebuilding Phase

 Your kitten begins acting normal again.
+Common changes:

-At this point many owners say their cat seems “completely normal.”
+At this point, many owners say their cat seems “completely normal.”

 Weeks 9–12: Final Treatment Phase

 Finishing all 84 days is critical — even if your cat seems fully recovered.
+Stopping early increases relapse risk.

 After Treatment: The Observation Period

 After day 84, medication stops.
+Then begins: 84 days of monitoring.
+During this time:

-If no relapse occurs after 84 days:Your cat is considered cured.
+If no relapse occurs after 84 days, your cat is considered cured.

 Success Rates & Long-Term Outlook